home away from

 The sequence of the words “home away from home away from home away from” spins around the impossibilities of establishing a new space for living, or even returning to an origin as the individual is constantly disciplined, banned, and interrupted in their desires and their pursuits.

 The space will be activated throughout the exhibition with a series of artists’ collaborations: performances, interventions, and workshops, as a call for self-determination to challenge and disrupt the structures that define our paths.

 Throughout the duration of the exhibition:

-August 13, 6pm: Closing event: Listening party with live sound by Jimena Sarno and sound artists Cay Castagnetto and Arshia Haq.
-Launch of home away from publication printed by Tiny Splendor with texts and images by invited writers, artists and writing workshop participants.
+August 13, 6pm: Closing event: Listening party with live sound by Jimena Sarno and artists, Cay Castagnetto and Arshia Haq, in collaboration with VOLUME.
+Launch of home away from publication printed by Tiny Splendor with an essay by Manuel Shvartzberg and texts and images by invited writers, artists and writing workshop participants.